elastic/logstash-performance-testing/README.md

 ## Performance tests

-The test are run in groups of suites.
+The test are run in groups called suites.

 ### How to execute the default tests